osu-crypto/libOTe/libOTe/Vole/LogVole/AUDIT.md

 Evidence:

-- `recvFrame` allocates from the header before `recv`; `zpRingLabelCount` no longer has the overflowing ceil-div; `mUsedSids` is append-only with a linear membership scan.
+- `recvFrame` now validates the header against a protocol-derived bound before allocation; `zpRingLabelCount` no longer has the overflowing ceil-div;
+  `mUsedSids` is append-only with a linear membership scan.

 What would close it:

-- Clamp the frame length to a protocol-derived maximum (a small multiple of the largest legitimate message size from the configured params) before allocating, and reject larger frames.
 - Have `civoleReceiverOffline` validate `meta.mLabelCount` against an expected bound rather than trusting it unconditionally.
 - Optional: replace `mUsedSids` with a hash set, or track a monotonic-SID